 Many people don’t understand how real estate commissions work.
 Real estate agents don’t get paid hourly or receive a salary.
 They get paid commissions from their real estate sales.
-There are no set real estate commissions.
+Per the department of Justice and anti-trust laws, there are no set real estate commissions.

 Real estate commissions are negotiable between real estate brokerages and their clients.
 Many charge certain percentages of their sales prices, where some list a home for a flat fee.
 Real estate brokerages share and cooperate commissions with other brokerage companies.
 Real estate agents have an agreement with their brokerage companies about how much of their earned commissions they share with their brokerages.

 Typically, home sellers pay the full commission amount for the home sale transaction.
 The sellers pay the brokerage company who lists their home for sale.
 When the home is sold, the listing brokerage company shares the commission with the buyer’s brokerage company.
 The commission is negotiable between the sellers and their real estate agent’s brokerage company.
 Many times the seller’s brokerage company splits the commission equally with the buyer’s brokerage company.
 Sometimes it is not split equally.
 It all depends on the situation.

 If the listing brokerage also has the buyer for the transaction, their company gets the entire commission amount.
 This is called “dual agency”.
 There can also be two different real estate agents from the same brokerage company involved in the sale.
 One may have the seller and one may have the buyer.
 On occasion, the seller’s real estate agent will also have the buyer for the home.

 Usually, the sellers pay all of the commission.
 This is why discount real estate brokers have become more popular selling homes for less money.
 There are occasions where the buyers will have to pay their real estate agent’s brokerage company commission.
 Some brokerages require their agents to have a buyer’s agreement which states a certain minimum amount or minimum percentage of commission that will be due to them for the sale.